planetfederal/workshops/workshops/geoserver/style/source/css/point.rst

         mark: symbol(circle);
       }

 #.
-And use the :guilabel:`Map` tab to preview the result.
+And use the :guilabel:`Layer Preview` tab to preview the result.

    .. image:: /style/img/point_03_map.png